TheHolm/meraki-dashboard-promethus-exporter/README.md

       - files:
         - /etc/prometheus/meraki-targets.yml
 ```
-Please check **/systemd** folder for systemd services and timers configuration files if your system uses that abomination.
+Please check **/systemd** folder for systemd services and timers configuration files, if your system uses it.